 Expand your treatment discussion

-Because of time constraints, your doctor might keep the focus of your appointment on medical therapies.
+Because of time constraints, your doctor might focus your appointment on medical therapies.
 Yet lifestyle changes can also help you manage the symptoms of your condition.

 If you haven’t covered these topics yet with your doctor, bring them up at your next appointment:

-• whether you should use heat and/or cold, and if so, how often
+• whether you should use heat or cold therapy or both, and if so, how often

-• if you smoke, what methods you can try to help you quit
+• if you smoke, what methods you can try to help you cut back or quit

-• how to achieve and maintain a healthy weight for your body, if recommended by your doctor
+• how to reach or maintain a healthy weight for your body, if recommended by your doctor

 • how to get emotional and community support if you need it

 Living with a rheumatic disorder can be hard, but it can also be successfully managed with the right treatment.
-Being prepared and helping your rheumatologist make the most of the time they have with you is key to the best outcome.
+Being prepared and helping your rheumatologist make the most of their time with you is key to the best outlook.

 How to find a rheumatologist

 Your primary care doctor can refer you to a rheumatologist, or you can find one locally online.
-If you have insurance, check with them about referral requirements.
-Ask about telehealth services, languages spoken, credentials, and what your insurance covers.
+If you have insurance, check with your provider about referral requirements.
+Ask about telehealth services, languages spoken, credentials, and what your plan covers.

 Was this helpful?